fu4303/portfolio-cassiecodes/src/posts/creating-my-logo-animation.md

 In order to make a realistic bounce, the element needs to abide by the [squash and stretch](https://blog.animationmentor.com/squash-and-stretch-the-12-basic-principles-of-animation/) animation principle.

 This helps make the movement feel more lifelike.
 The i should squash and stick to the ground at the bottom of the bounce and stretch out at the top.
-You can definitely acheive this withs ome really fine tuned keyframes or individual, overlapping tweens.
+You can definitely achieve this with some really fine tuned keyframes or individual, overlapping tweens.
 But Greensock make it easier for us with their [Custom Bounce](https://greensock.com/wiggle-bounce) plugin.

 Using the plugin you set a few parameters and it creates an ease for the bounce and for the squash and stretch.